 ETSI has developed a technical report and specification on a Collective Perception Service [15][17].
-Repetitive collective perception messages (CPMs) are exchanged between ITS stations to enable a collective perception of objects/road users that have been detected and recognised as entities that are not themselves equipped with ITS stations.
+Repetitive collective perception messages (CPMs) are exchanged between ITS stations to enable collective perception of road users that have been detected and recognised as entities that are not themselves equipped with ITS stations.

-The CPM generation frequency is considered to be between 1 and 5 Hz [15].
-The generation frequency is determined by taking into account the dynamic behaviour of the status of the detected objects (e.g., change of location, speed or direction), the communication of CPMs relating to objects/road users that are also sensed by other ITS stations, as well as the radio channel load as determined by decentralised congestion control [17].
+According to [17], the CPM size can be modelled as (121 + 35 + 35n) bytes, where n is the number of other road users that are being observed by the host vehicle's sensors, each represented by 35 bytes of information, and the CPM generation frequency can be up to 10 Hz.
+We consider that the cited CPM size does not include any security overheads.
+The generation frequency is determined by taking into account the dynamic behaviour/status of the detected objects (e.g., change of location, speed or direction), the communication of CPMs relating to road users that are also sensed by other ITS stations, as well as the radio channel load as determined by decentralised congestion control.
+We assume a generation frequency of 10 Hz.